matthieuvigne/moteus/nautilus/protocol.md

 Output frame:
  - Byte 0-1: secondary encoder reading
- - Byte 2: status byte
+ - Byte 2: current working mode
  - Byte 3-6: data
  - Byte 7: checksum

 The checksum is simply the sum of the previous 6 bytes of the message.

 **Note: for now, `nautilus` only supports SPI mode 1.**

 ## Available commands